Sealing walls and ceilings in a healthy house

 Applying aluminum foil as wallpaper

-The aluminum foil can be purchased in 1 mil (0.001 inch, 0.025 mm) thick rolls that are 3 feet (1 meter) wide.
-These came from Alufoil (see vendor list).
+The aluminum foil can be purchased in 1 mil (0.001 inch, 0.025 mm) thick rolls that are 3 feet (1 meter) wide such as from Alufoil (see vendor list).
 For smaller areas, heavy-duty aluminum foil from the grocery store is easier.
 Grocery store foil can be used throughout, but it will be a lot more work, and a lot more seams.
 It took less than three rolls of these 225-foot (70 meter) rolls to do an entire 830 sq ft (80 m2) house.

-It will not work to use foil with a paper backing, or encapsulated paper, such as the Denny foil product.
+It will not work to use foil with a paper backing, or laminated paper, such as the Denny foil product.
 These are simply too stiff and will not attach well.

 The foil can be put up with wallpaper wheat paste from the local hardware store, but check that it has no biocides to deter mold.
 (In America, check the MSDS.)
-It may be possible to use old recipes for glue made out of wheat flour, but that has not been tested.
+Recipes for home-made glue, made from corn flour, have also been used successfully (see Appendix A).

 A smoothing tool is needed to smooth out the wrinkles in the foil, and remove excess wheat paste.
-It will tend to streak and mar the aluminum foil, but this will not be visible once it is painted.
-A special smoothing tool is available from Hyde (see list).
+A special smoothing tool is available from Hyde (see appendix).

-Some earlier users of the present system had problems with the foil blistering some months later.
+Some early users of this system had problems with the foil blistering some months later.
 It was found that they had not strictly adhered to the instructions on the packet of the wheat paste.
 Aluminum foil is not as forgiving as typical wallpaper.

 The procedure appears to have been worked out perfectly now.
 It includes:

 á heat up water until almost boiling, before mixing the powder

 á soft water appears to work best; add a little salt if using hard water